 - Video Showing how to reveal hidden files on Mac

-Reveal hidden files on macOS by using keyboard shortcut
+Reveal hidden files on macOS by using a keyboard shortcut

 To reveal hidden files on Mac OS X 10.8 Mountain Lion, OS X 10.7 Lion, Mac OS X 10.6 Snow Leopard, type the following command into Terminal and press Return.

-After executing the command, Finder will quit due to the killall command.
+3. After executing the command, Finder will quit due to the killall command.
 This is necessary for the changes to take effect.
-From this point, hidden files will be visible through Finder, however they will be displayed with slightly faded names and icons to separate hidden files from regular ones.
-This is a permanently method - the hidden files will be displayed until preferences are overwritten.
+Hidden files will be visible through Finder.
+However, they will be displayed with slightly faded names and icons to separate hidden files from regular ones.
+This is a permanent method - the hidden files will be displayed until preferences are overwritten.

-Viewing numerous system files can be confusing.
+Viewing multiple system files can be confusing.
 Therefore, if you do not need to modify these hidden files repeatedly, consider hiding them again.
 Hiding files is as simple as revealing them.
-To enable hidden files, launch Terminal, type the following command and press Return to execute it.

 Then, type the killall command to quit Finder completely.

-The above is the list command assigned with the 'all' parameter, however, to use its full functionality, you need to declare a path to the directory of files you wish to reveal.
-For example, type the command listed below to display all files and folders that are stored within the Desktop folder.
+The above is the list command assigned with the 'all' parameter.
+However, you need to declare a path to the directory of files you wish to reveal to use its full functionality.
+For example, type the command listed below to display all files and folders stored within the Desktop folder.

 Executing this command will open the hidden folder from the user's home directory via the Finder window.